HITECHCRIME/HC_SG122_Quickfix/README.md

 they can't see
 i foresaw the beration
 under false deeds

-to question in VAIN
+to question in vain
 they don't really decide
 what warning they'll heed

-wrong triggers with (astound) no end your're scarred yourself but you don't see
+wrong triggers with no end  (astound) your're scarred yourself and don't see
 (and that's allright)

 coded for lil hits
 coded for lil hits

 get your dopamine
-get your
+get your dopamine
-dopamine
 dopamine
 dopamine
 get your